nymtech/docs/content/quickstart/_index.md

 ---
 title: "Quickstart"
 weight: 15
 description: "How to build the Nym platform.
-Nym is relatively simple to build and run on Mac OS X, Linux, and Windows.
+Nym is relatively simple to build and run on Mac OS X, Linux, and Windows."
-"
 ---

 ### Installing pre-built binaries